 What do you think of these trends?
 Which ones have already appeared in your kitchen?
 Are there other trends you’re looking forward to this year?

-As always, creating recipes and menus with seasonal, organic and sustainable ingredients will be what we continue to focus on for 2018!
+As always, creating recipes and menus with seasonal, organic and sustainable ingredients will be what I continue to focus on for 2018!